jennjimenez/cybersecurity-project/ansible/README.md

 Metricbeat and Filebeat

 These Beats allow us to collect the following information from each machine:
--Filebeat collects log data about the the file system.
+    - Filebeat collects log data about the the file system.
--Metricbeat collects metrics and statistics.
+    - Metricbeat collects metrics and statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: